 Our benefits program recognizes that one size does not fit all.
 We also understand that your employee benefit needs can change from time to time.
-That is why each year during open enrollment you are provided the opportunity to review your benefit choices and determine if you want to make any changes for the following year.
+That is why each year during open enrollment you are provided the opportunity to review your benefit choices and determine if you want to make any changes for the plan year that begins on the following January 1.

-This guide briefly describes the CRI employee benefits program effective January 1, 2020.
+This guide briefly describes the CRI employee benefits program effective January 1, 2024.
 It is not the complete summary plan description.
 Please read this guide carefully so that you may make informed enrollment decisions.
 This guide should also be retained with your other important CRI documents.
 Additional enrollment and benefits information may be obtained from Human Resources or the CRI Benefits Website at www.teamcreativa.com/cri.